Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Sometimes a lack of family support

 Despite frequent contact with a pediatric health care team, adolescents who have been infected since birth may fear or deny their HIV infection or distrust information provided by the health care team.
-Instead of directly confronting adolescents who have poor support systems about the need to take their medications, care teams sometimes help the adolescent focus on practical matters such as how to avoid opportunistic infections and how to obtain information about reproductive health services, housing, and succeeding in school (see Transition to Adult Care).
+Instead of directly confronting adolescents who have poor support systems about the need to take their medications, care teams may help the adolescent focus on practical matters such as how to avoid opportunistic infections and how to obtain information about reproductive health services, housing, and succeeding in school (see Transition to Adult Care).

 Preventing opportunistic infections